pdebruic/stripe-smalltalk/README.md

 #stripe-smalltalk

 Smalltalk implementation of the Stripe API.
 You need a free account from [Stripe](http://www.stripe.com) to get the API keys.
+Their API docs are very thorough and located [here](https://stripe.com/docs/api)

 ###SSL support